robbintt/outlines/references/rust_plan.md

 > So how do you know which type of integer to use?
 If you’re unsure, Rust’s defaults are generally good choices, and integer types default to i32: this type is generally the fastest, even on 64-bit systems.
 The primary situation in which you’d use isize or usize is when indexing some sort of collection.

+> Floating-point numbers are represented according to the IEEE-754 standard.
+The f32 type is a single-precision float, and f64 has double precision.

+> Rust’s char type represents a Unicode Scalar Value, which means it can represent a lot more than just ASCII.
+Accented letters; Chinese, Japanese, and Korean characters; emoji; and zero-width spaces are all valid char values in Rust.
+Unicode Scalar Values range from U+0000 to U+D7FF and U+E000 to U+10FFFF inclusive.
+However, a “character” isn’t really a concept in Unicode, so your human intuition for what a “character” is may not match up with what a char is in Rust.
+We’ll discuss this topic in detail in “Strings” in Chapter 8.

 ## Resources